ClementineFrancois/Foreign-CDS-detection/README.md

 - 'incertains': ID of all 'uncertain' CDS (i.e. suspicious, but alone on their scaffold -> synteny step was not conclusive) / inferred taxonomy (based on diamond blast results) / species of the best diamond blast hit

-- 'summ_after_gmap1': columns 1-14 correspond to intermediary results / col.15-34 correspond to final results; note that col.26-34 correspond to size distribution (min, max, average) of different types of scaffolds (contaminant / containing at least 1 potential HGT / uncertain)
+- 'summ_after_gmap1': columns 1-14 correspond to intermediary results (after 1st blast step) / col.15-34 correspond to final results; note that col.26-34 correspond to size distribution (min, max, average) of different types of scaffolds (contaminant / containing at least 1 potential HGT / uncertain)

 - 'settings': file with the date of the analyses & the versions of the softwares.